devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-1.md

 | Data Security        | In POP, data is exposed to the whole program, which can lead to unauthorized access.   | In OOP, data hiding is possible, making it more secure.                                                                                              |
 | Examples             | Examples of POP languages include C, FORTRAN, and COBOL.                               | Examples of OOP languages include Java, C++, and Python.                                                                                             |

-## 15) State whether any error exists in the following code.
-If so, correct the error and give output.
+## <mark> 15) State whether any error exists in the following code.
+If so, correct the error and give output. </mark>

 class Test {
 public static void main(String args[]) {